MarGhaf/Predicting-Seasonal-flu-Vaccination/README.md

 >Examination of the dataset revealed that several traits were predictive of individual vaccination patterns.
 For example, gender and marital status did not affect individual vaccination patterns, whereas age, race, education and employment status did.
 This plot showed demographic features are correlated with vaccination.

-## Qustion 2.How do doctor's recommendations affect people's opinions of vaccination for different age groups, genders, and races?
+## Qustion 2.How might doctor's recommendations change people's attitudes towards vaccination?

 ![image](https://user-images.githubusercontent.com/101681195/206877316-97693d95-240a-4f47-a625-8d766bea9f9e.png)